Skip to Content

 Frequently Asked Questions

-What kind of apple should I use to make applesauce?
+What kind of apple should you use to make applesauce?

 Many varieties work well for making applesauce.
 I used Jonagold this time, however gala, fuji, golden delicious and McIntosh also work well.